Scaryman/42-libft/README.md

 `n` - Number of bytes to scan.
 ### Return Value
 Returns a pointer to the matching byte or NULL if the character does not occur in the given memory area.
+## ft_memcmp
+`int ft_memcmp(const void *buf1, const void *buf2, size_t n)`

+Compares the first n bytes (each interpreted as unsigned char) of the memory areas buf1 and buf2.
+### Parameters
+`buf2` - Pointer to the first block of memory.

+`buf2` - Pointer to the second block of memory.

+`n` - Number of bytes to compare.
+### Return Value
+Returns an integer less than, equal to, or greater than zero if the first n bytes of buf1 is found, respectively, to be less than, to match, or be greater than the first n bytes of buf2.
+For a nonzero return value, the sign is determined by the sign of the difference between the first pair of bytes (interpreted as unsigned char) that differ in buf1 and buf2.